maciekberry/MonumentPhotoExporter/README.md

 what the hell is the format of the data in "ContentEdit>edits" column?)

 The export script is based on the internal Monument database (a file in SQLite format, in ".userdata" folder).
 Therefore, it only copies the files recorded in the database.
-In the author's database, the following things were observed:
+In my database, the following things were observed:

 - In most of the cases, for HEIC files, monument also creates an extracted "MOV" file.
 The mov file is not exported.
 - Very rarely (several cases in my 30k+ database), there are files not recorded in the database.
 After manual inspection,